Dirty Pair: Premise

 Kei and Yuri are the two members of Trouble Consultant team 234, code named "Lovely Angels".
 Almost every mission they are involved with ends up in disaster, though not failure: they typically complete their assignment, but cause incredible collateral damage in the process, earning the nickname the "Dirty Pair", a moniker they openly hate being called.
 They are always cleared of any wrongdoing by the 3WA's Central Computer because the extreme collateral damage is never actually determined to be their fault, although their mere presence tends to worsen the situations for which they are hired.
 In some but not all continuities, they have joint extrasensory perception powers, usually limited to precognition.
 This talent was the reason they were recruited in the first place.

 Characters

 Kei is a hot-headed tomboy with red hair and tanned skin who wears a silver-white uniform.
 She favors large weaponry and prefers to "shoot first, ask questions later".
 The more aggressive of the two, she is attracted to manly, muscular men.

 Yuri is of Japanese ethnicity, and wears a golden-yellow uniform.
 She often uses non-gun weaponry such as energy whips or throwing cards.
 While the more feminine of the two, she is known to become very violent when crossed.
-She is the more bottom-heavy of the team and is also a coy flirt who prefers cultured, refined men.
+She is a coy flirt who prefers cultured, refined men.
 Her most recognized weapon is the Bloody Card, a technologically enhanced throwing card that can be used to take down several people at once.